Least Common Factor Of 3 And 5

 Use visual aids, such as number lines or Venn diagrams, to visualize the concept of the LCM.
 This can be particularly helpful for students who are new to the concept or who struggle with abstract mathematical ideas.

-For instance, you can use a number line to plot the multiples of two numbers and then identify the smallest point where both sets of multiples coincide.
+As an example, you can use a number line to plot the multiples of two numbers and then identify the smallest point where both sets of multiples coincide.
 Alternatively, you can use a Venn diagram to represent the prime factors of two numbers and then combine the factors to find the LCM.
 Visualizing the concept can make it more concrete and easier to understand.

 4. Relate to Real-World Examples